Document Type: Canon

 This document defines how Brains communicate, coordinate work, and enforce authority boundaries inside the MWMS ecosystem.

-Without a defined interaction protocol, Brains could operate in isolation, duplicate work, or violate governance.
+Without a defined interaction protocol, Brains could operate in isolation, duplicate work, or violate governance boundaries.

-The protocol ensures that all Brains interact through structured, auditable mechanisms rather than informal or uncontrolled exchanges.
+The protocol ensures all Brains interact through structured, auditable mechanisms rather than informal or uncontrolled exchanges.

 This preserves: